pedagand/MPRI-2.4-DTP/04-generic/Desc.lagda.rst

                                (4 ∷ 9 ∷ 15 ∷ []) ∷ [])))

-Or "per column", using the *reranking* operator ```¹``, which amounts to pre- and post-compositing the desired operation with a
+Or "per column", using the *reranking* operator ```¹``, which amounts to pre- and post-composing the desired operation with a transposition:
-transposition:

  .. code-block:: agda